GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/introduction/citing.md

 :::{code-block} latex

-The code modifications, parameter, and visualizaton files used for the models in this study are available at DOI (Authors X, Y, Z) under CC BY-NC-SA 4.0.
+The code modifications, parameter, and visualization files used for the models in this study are available at DOI (Authors X, Y, Z) under CC BY-NC-SA 4.0.

 GWB version 0.5 (\cite{se-10-1785-2019,gwb-doi-v0.5.0}) used to build these models is freely